 Finally, COVID-19 is a major pandemic that requires immediate action.
 Governments have devised policies to protect their citizens, some of which include a complete lockdown and the donning of protective masks.
 Moreover, covid 19 has resulted in a decrease in the number of available domestic flights.
 To curb the spread of the Covid 19 disease, many people are discouraged from making regular flights.
+People chose not to fly on for several reasons: 1) a fear of becoming infected at the airport and on flights, 2) The CDC recommended against non-essential travel, 3) firms canceled most business travel, and 4) many leisure destinations such as Disney were closed.
+These are factors that affect the demand curve.
 Changes in domestic airline behavior in response to the COVID 19 crises travel restrictions and the ensuing economic crisis resulted in a significant drop in demand for airline services.
+Airline behavior (I don’t know what this is) affects the supply curve, not demand.
 Some countries, such as India, have ceased stamping passports due to health and safety concerns.
 Domestic flights have been impacted by Covid 19, which has influenced demand and the supply for domestic flights.
+Yes, that’s what you need to show.
 To wide up, Covid 19 has had a significant impact on the demand and also the supply of domestic flights, resulting in lower demand from customers and lower supply to available customers, owing to the imposed limits and rules.
+There is no mention here of federal subsidies which affect the supply curve.
 The establishment of social distance barriers is one of the innovative and creative ideas implemented to combat the epidemic.
 These are designed to keep passengers safe from one another on planes, lowering the risk of disease transmission.
 To mitigate the effects of COVID-19 on the passengers' airline, the domestic airline organization will take additional innovative steps, such as increasing the influx of plane cargo.

+The objective of the term paper is to analyze the chosen topic using the microeconomic theory presented in Arnold.
+To meet this objective, the paper must first describe the effects of COVID on the airline industry.
+The paper has most of this information, but it is poorly organized, often redundant, and not current.
+There are several factual errors.

+Having covered the impact of COVID on the airline industry, the paper must analyze the industry using microeconomic theory.
+This must be the heart of the paper.
+Both the demand and supply curves have shifted.
+The demand curve initially fell to near zero.
+In the US and elsewhere, governments feared a total collapse of the airline industry, so various subsidies were provided.
+In the US, these totaled some $48 billion.
+The US also required continued service to destinations that would have otherwise been dropped.
+These subsidies shifted the supply curve right.
+You need to show this graphically and state the predictions for price and quantity.
+Data on price and quantity should be presented.
+You will find that the data support the analysis.
+References from the financial press would be helpful.
+Current airline data are available from many sources.
+Airlines for America is a good source for US airlines.
+Search for A4A, then find the Data pages.

+The paper needs a logical organization.
+After the introduction, under a descriptive heading, you might first explain the factors that shifted demand.
+Next, under another heading, explain the shifts in supply.
+Both of these would be easier if you restrict the paper to US domestic flights.
+The microeconomic analysis would follow.